astramieri/book-notes/README.md

-# book-notes
+# Book Notes :books:
 A simple note-taking repository for books I have read.
+Inspired by [Derek Sivers](https://sive.rs/book).